amd112/clusteringEthics/index.md

 ## Clustering Methodology

 Using this numeric abstraction of the text corpus, we are able to think of each row as a vector existing in a high dimensional space that represents a specific text within the corpus.
-The question broached next is how to find
+So how does clustering find different groupings of data?
+'Bag-of-words' models treat any text corpus as just the composition of words it contains - regardless of order or meaning.
+There are many methods to do clustering, even within the space of 'bag-of-words' models.

-## Clustering Interpretation
+Here I will focus on the method implemented here: Latent-Dirichlet Allocation.

 # Results <a name="results"></a>